shaokeyibb/shaokeyibb/README.md

 ### Hi there 👋
 This is **HikariLan**,a normal coder.
 My presonal blog: https://my.minecraft.kim
-I'm a Chinese🇨🇳,and also a senior high school student.
+I come from China🇨🇳,and now I am a university student from Xi'An University of Finance and Economics.
 「你好，世界！」 is the sentence "Hello World!" in Chinese!

 ### At this time I'm good at:
 - Java
 - Kotlin
-- CSharp

 ### Somgthing I'm interested in but may not good at:
 - Python
+- CSharp
 - HTML & CSS
 - JavaScript/TypeScript